Kaan-YASSIBAS/Student-Score-Prediction-API/README.md

 ```

 After training, the model is saved as a `.pkl` file using Joblib.
-The FastAPI application loads this saved model and uses it to make predictions from incoming JSON requests.
+The FastAPI backend loads this saved model and uses it to make predictions from incoming JSON requests.
+The frontend sends form data to the backend `/predict` endpoint and displays the predicted exam score.

 ## What Is a `.pkl` File?